donghwui/htn-fe-challenge-23/README.md

 - **Card Format:** To improve the user experience and engagement with the events, I would consider implementing pop-up cards or card component from the **`react-bootstrap`** dependency for displaying event information.
 I would also add a "view more" button to each event card, which would show more detailed description and links to relevant events.
 - **Enhanced Features:**  I would also consider implementing user account functionality such as interactive profile customization and preference options to further enhance the user experience.
 Creating a real-time chat functionality or adding a live leaderboard to track the progress of teams would also be a great way for users to connect with others.
 - **Performance Metrics**: I would also monitor performance metrics such as page load times, website view, server response times, and user engagement metrics to see where improvements can be made.
 By using tools such as Google Analytics, Datadog, or Google Analytics, I can ensure that the application is meeting the needs of users.

-# Conclusion ⚙️

-In conclusion, working on this project has been an incredible learning experience for me.
-It provided me with the opportunity to explore new technologies and experiment with various design strategies.
-Moving forward, I am excited to tackle new challenges and to continue expanding my knowledge.